 Proportion of main rivers meeting WFD targets SD3 Sustainable Water Supply, Drainage and Sewerage Infrastructure LPP1 Information on WFD monitoring is available to view on the EA website http://environment.data.gov.uk/catchment-planning/RiverBasinDistrict/4 Reduce average consumption of water per household Number of properties consented that required developer to deliver optional standard of Part G of the Building Regulations of 110litres of water per person per day.
-Based on delivery on sites of 10 or more SD3 Sustainable Water Supply, Drainage and Sewerage Infrastructure LPP1 89 homes granted full or reserve matters consent were required to deliver this standard in the monitoring period.
-Number of planning applications granted annually with an outstanding objection regarding Contaminated Land or mining legacy issues SD4 Contaminated Land and Mining Legacy Issues LPP1 No planning applications have been identified as consented with an outstanding objection regarding contaminated land or mining legacy issues.
+Based on delivery on sites of 10 or more SD3 Sustainable Water Supply, Drainage and Sewerage Infrastructure LPP1 619 homes granted full or reserve matters consent were required to deliver this standard in the monitoring period.
+Number of planning applications granted annually with an outstanding objection regarding Contaminated Land or mining legacy issues SD4 Contaminated Land and Mining Legacy Issues LPP1 One planning applications has been identified as consented with an outstanding objection regarding contaminated land or mining legacy issues.
 Number of planning applications granted annually with an outstanding objection regarding minerals safeguarding SD5 Minerals Safeguarding LPP1 No planning applications in the monitoring period were granted with an outstanding minerals safeguarding objection.
 Renewable energy capacity in South Derbyshire (on schemes over 1Mw) SD6 Sustainable Energy and Power Generation LPP1 There is 63.7 MW of installed renewable energy capacity in South Derbyshire.
 Of the seven operational schemes, five scheme are solar PV schemes.
-One scheme is a 1.6Mw landfill gas scheme located in Newhall, and the remaining scheme is a 40Mw battery storage scheme located in Caldwell .3 Built and Natural Environment Policies Number of sites granted full or Reserved matters permission within the monitoring period with Building for Life Assessments of: • 16 or more BNE1 Design Excellence LPP1 Data unavailable for 2021/22 ● 14-15 ● 10-13 • Less than 10
+One scheme is a 1.6Mw landfill gas scheme located in Newhall, and the remaining scheme is a 40Mw battery storage scheme located in Caldwell .3 Built and Natural Environment Policies Number of sites granted full or Reserved matters permission within the monitoring period with Building for Life Assessments of: BNE1 Design Excellence LPP1 Data unavailable for 2022/23 • 16 or more • 14-15 10-13Less than 10